agileopennorthwest/agileopennorthwest.github.io/index.md

 {: class="lead"}

 <div>
 <p>Agile Open Northwest is proud to present our 10th Annual AONW conference on February 3-5, 2016 at the Seattle Center Exhibition Hall, and we are sold our already!
+We are dedicated to a low-cost conference, and are pleased to hold the rate
-You can still join the waitlist - just click the green button above.
-We are dedicated to a low-cost conference, and are pleased to hold the rate to only $250 for the 3-day event.
+to only $250 for the 3-day event.
 Follow us on
 <a href="http://twitter.com/aonw">Twitter</a> or join our
 <a href="mailto:info@AgileOpenNorthwest.org?subject=Please%20add%20me%20to%20the%20AONW%20interest%20list&amp;body=Please%20add%20my%20email%20address%20to%20the%20AONW%20interest%20list!">email interest list</a>